OmniVirt/OmniVirtVRPlayer-iOS-Example/README.md

 CocoaPods is the most conventient way to add the OmniVirt SDK to your app.
 Check out [www.cocoapods.org](www.cocoapods.org) for more information.

-1. Add the following line to your podfile
+- Add the following line to your podfile.
 ```
 pod 'OmniVirtSDK'
 ```
-2. Run this in your build directory to add
+- Install dependencies.
 ```
 $ pod install
 ```
+- Open the newly created `.xcworkspace`

 # Usage